Fennel, tomato salad, basil with lemon vinaigrette.

-The fennel needs to be sliced very thin, almost shaved fennel has the best flavor of anise.
+The fennel needs to be sliced very thin; almost shaved fennel has the best anise flavor.
 I use a mandoline to achieve that level of thinness.

 Soft to the bite.
-Lots of flavors but not overpowering.
+There are lots of flavors, but not overpowering.

-I used the Campari tomatoes which are slightly bigger than cherry tomatoes and smaller than regular tomatoes.
+- I used the Campari tomatoes, which are slightly bigger than cherry tomatoes and more petite than regular tomatoes.
 Use whichever you have on hand.

-The lemon and basil always compliment each other well and therefore bringing out the fresh clean flavor of the basil.
+The lemon and basil always complement each other well and therefore bringing out the fresh clean flavor of the basil.